 Welcome to your latest installment of thought-provoking questions kids ask me.
 When kids ask, it’s usually genuine surprise – they actually do not realize that most people grow hair all over their bodies.
 Why would they?
 If their only models of adolescent/adult cis-gender women are people who remove all the visible hair other than what’s on their scalp, how would they know?
 I was lucky to be raised by women who discussed body changes openly and honestly with me since I was very young, but I imagine it’s a surprise to many children when they begin to grow body hair, the way it is a surprise to some young people when they start menstruating.
 The interesting thing to me is that kids do not tend to see it as something bad, just sometimes interesting if it’s outside of their experience.
 “Why do you have hair,” a non-judgemental genuine question of curiosity, is related to but different from the question I get asked by older people.
 Why is the default to ask “Why don’t you shave,” when no one ever asks “Why do you?”

 Around a year and a half ago, it was almost summer.
 Time to start shaving again, I figured.
 And I finally stopped to ask myself why.
 I realized that I couldn’t come up with a reason that didn’t have something to do with someone else’s expectations of a woman’s body.
 So I didn’t, that night.
 I figured I would again in a few days.
 I didn’t.
 I figured I would again in a week.
 I never found a reason.
 A while later, I went off to mentor teens at an activism summer camp, and the young women around me were all talking about how long they’d gone without shaving while we were in the wilderness, and how they had to shave ASAP – or did they?
 And as this teenage peer group debated amongst themselves about whether they really had to change their bodies and what made them feel that way, I wondered myself – what kind of role model would I be if I told them “of course you don’t have to shave, your bodies are all gorgeous exactly the way they are, and by the way we’re at activist camp and have plenty of more pressing things to be concerned with!” and then trotted off to shave myself?
-I haven’t shaved my legs since then, and have started to be glad to be one counterexample to what kids see in magazines about what female skin is “supposed” to look like.
+I haven’t shaved my legs since then, and have begun to be glad to be one counterexample to what kids see in magazines about what female skin is “supposed” to look like.

 Female body shaving seems to still be less common in Europe and Asia than in North America, but getting more and more common.
 On the other hand, in the past few years, women around the world are becoming increasingly more comfortable with their underarm locks, many celebrating them with photo projects and neon hair dyes.
 The Instagram hashtags #freethepits, #NoShaveNoShame, #bodyhairisbeautiful, #pithairdontcare, and more promote cheerful and empowered armpit selfies.
 16-year-old Adele Labo of France started the hashtag #LesPrincessesOntDesPoils (Princesses have hair) to fight body shaming and bullying she had been subjected to at school for her body hair.
 Women’s rights advocate Xio Meili started a photo project to normalize underarm hair in China, where shaving armpits became common as recently as the 1990s.